voxel51/fiftyone/examples/dataset_creation/README.md

 ```

 If the `classes` field is provided, the `target` values are class IDs that are
 mapped to class label strings via `classes[target]`.
-If no
+If no `classes` field is
-` classes`` field is provided, then the `target` values directly store the
+provided, then the `target` values directly store the label strings.
-label strings.

 This dataset format is encapsulated by the
 `fiftyone.types.ImageClassificationDataset` type in FiftyOne.

-You can load an image classification dataset backed by `dataset_dir` via the
+You can load an image classification dataset from disk via the following
-following command:
+command:

 ```py
 import fiftyone as fo